Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

-~\citet{fernando2003database} claim to have created a database for handwriting recognition research in Sinhala language and further claims that the data set is available at National Science Foundation (NSF) of Sri Lanka.
-However, the paper provides no URLs and we were not able to find the data set on the NSF website either.
-The work by~\citet{karunanayaka2005thresholding} is focused on noise reduction and skew correction of Sinhala handwritten words.
-A genetic algorithm-based approach for non-cursive Sinhala handwritten script recognition was proposed by~\citet{jayasekara2005non}.~\citet{nilaweera2007comparison} compare projection and wavelet-based techniques for recognizing handwritten Sinhala script. ~\citet{silva2014segmenting} worked on segmenting Sinhala handwritten characters with special focus on handling diacritic vowels.
-A comparative study of few available Sinhala handwriting recognition methods was done by~\citet{silva2014state}.~\citet{silva2015contour} uses contour tracing for isolated characters in handwritten Sinhala text.
-A Sinhala handwriting OCR system which utilizes zone-based feature extraction has been proposed by~\citet{dharmapala2017sinhala}.
-The study by~\citet{walawage2018segmentation} specifically focuses on segmentation of overlapping and touching Sinhala handwritten characters.~\citet{silva2020character} focused on recognizing character modifiers in Sinhala handwriting.
+\citet{fernando2003database} claim to have created a database for handwriting recognition research in the Sinhala language and further claims that the data set is available at the National Science Foundation (NSF) of Sri Lanka.
+However, the paper provides no URLs, and we were not able to find the dataset on the NSF website either. \citet{weraduwa2024developing} claims to have created a dataset of 373 Sinhala handwriting images from 84 participants where 73 are dysgraphic and 300 are non-dysgraphic.
+Their objective is that this dataset may be used to detect dysgraphia in children.

-Summarizing on optically recognized old Sinhala text for the purpose of archival search and preservation was explored by~\citet{rathnasena2018summarization}.
-The work of~\citet{peiris2012recognition} also focused on OCR for ancient Sinhala inscriptions.
-A neural network based method for recognizing ancient Sinhala inscriptions was proposed by~\citet{karunarathne2017recognizing}. ~\citet{chanda2008word} proposed a Gaussian kernel SVM based method for word-wise Sinhala, Tamil, and English script identification.